joelparkerhenderson/pitch-deck/README.md

 * What key advantages do you have over the competition?
 * Is there any "secret sauce" that you have and others don’t?
 * Is there any "moat" for acquisition and/or retention?
+* Are there any "network effects" for you or the competition?

 ### Slide 11: Partnerships